Blotch3D/Blotch3D/README.md

 [http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/.](http://www.nelsonhurst.com/xna-3-1-to-xna-4-0-cheatsheet/)

 Note that to support all the platforms, certain limitations were necessary.
 Currently you can only have one 3D window.
-Also, you can't specify an existing window to use as the 3D window.
+Also, there is no official cross-platform way to specify an existing window to use as the 3D window---MonoGame must create it.
 See below for details and work-arounds.

 Developing with Blotch3D
 ------------------------